Molokini: Ecology

 Molokini crater is home to approximately 250 to 260 marine species.
 Most commonly observed among these are the black triggerfish, yellow tang, Moorish idol, parrotfish, raccoon butterflyfish and bluefin trevally.
+Humpback whales can also be found in the Molokini cove during the winter time.
 Due to constant exposure to park visitors and the long history as a conservation district, the fish of Molokini are comfortable with the presence of nearby divers.
 Small whitetip reef sharks and moray eels are occasionally seen in the crater, and red pencil urchins can be seen quite frequently.

 The waters of Molokini contain 38 hard coral species and approximately 100 species of algae.
 Although quite dense on the seafloor, they are not as densely packed as they had historically been due to the constant tourism and activity there.
 The islet is home to at least two species of nesting seabirds — Bulwer's petrels and wedge-tailed shearwaters.
-Additionally great frigatebirds have been observed on Molokini islet.
+Additionally, great frigatebirds have been observed on Molokini islet.

 Restrictions on access and activities

 Molokini islet is federally owned and is a state seabird sanctuary.
 Thus, unauthorized landing is prohibited.
 Permission to land must be obtained both from the U.S. Coast Guard and the Hawaii Division of Forestry and Wildlife.

 Regulations covering the Molokini Shoal MLCD (see History above) prohibit fishing, collection or removal of specimens, and fish feeding within its bounds.
 Additionally, dropping anchor within the MLCD is not permitted due to the potential of damage to the coral reef.
 Tour boat operators have been allocated fixed mooring points instead.

 Snorkeling and scuba diving are by far the most popular activities at the crater.
 Visibility at Molokini regularly exceeds 50 ft, and the inside of the crater is generally sheltered from strong winds and waves.
 The back wall of the island has been named one of the top 100 diving destinations in the world by scubadiving.com.
 This drift dive offers steep drop-offs 360 ft to the ocean floor's reef and underwater life.